 1000 Friends of Florida maintains an experienced, professional staff to monitor ongoing local, regional and state growth management activities and recommend actions to 1000 Friends’ Board of Directors.
 The staff also coordinates with other public and private organizations involved in growth management issues.

-Vivian Young, AICP, Communications Director (April 1996)
+Vivian Young, AICP, Communications Director (Joined 1000 Friends in April 1996)

 Vivian handles communications on behalf of 1000 Friends.
 Most recently, she spearheaded the Florida 2070 and Water 2070 projects which reveal the devastating impact 15 million new residents could have on Florida’s lands and waters.
 She coordinates monthly Dr. John M. DeGrove webinars which have attracted more than 9,000 participants since 2012.
 Additionally, Vivian manages 1000 Friends’ website, administers e-mail alerts, coordinates publication of the newsletter and annual report, and undertakes fundraising activities.
 She has authored many of the organization’s special reports, and served as its Interim President in 2014.
 Prior to joining 1000 Friends, Vivian was the Planner for the Historic Tallahassee Preservation Board, working with the City and County on the development and implementation of the Historic Preservation Plan, ordinance, and economic incentive program, and staffing the Architectural Review Board.
 Previously she served as Florida’s first Main Street Coordinator.
 In 2005 she received an individual achievement award from the Florida Heritage Foundation and Tallahassee Trust for Historic Preservation for her two decades of contributions in historic preservation.
 She received her Master of Urban Planning degree with honors from the University of Illinois at Urbana-Champaign, and is a member of the American Institute of Certified Planners.